mineiros-io/pre-commit-hooks/README.md

 ### Markdown

-- [markdown-link-check](https://github.com/tcort/markdown-link-check): Checks that all of the hyperlinks in a markdown text to determine if they are alive or dead.
+- [markdown-link-check](https://github.com/tcort/markdown-link-check): Validates that all hyperlinks in a markdown text alive or dead.

 ### Bash